UTNuclearRoboticsPublic/closed_chain_affordance/README.md

    cd build
    ```

 3. Run CMake to configure the build process.
 This will generate the build system files in the build directory.
-Also turn the PIC flag on so the ROS packages that use this can make shared objects.
+Also turn the PIC flag on so the ROS packages that use this can make shared objects:
    ```
    cmake .. -DCMAKE_POSITION_INDEPENDENT_CODE=ON
    ```